tidepool-org/data-science-handbook/instructions/pull-request-process.md

 ## Author Checklist
 Before submitting a pull request, consider:

-  * Can the reviewer move quickly?
+  * Can the reviewer review your pull request quickly?

   * Is the README file there?